izzyacademy/MassiveData-Course-Resources/Notes/Tools-Setup.md

 ## Tools Setup

-This page contains instructions on how to setup your local development environment with the IDEs and tools needed to interact with the data stores and data workloads discussed during the course
+This page contains instructions on how to setup your local development environment with the IDEs and tools needed to interact with the data stores and data workloads discussed during the course.
+We will be using the instructions here to set up the following resources.

+- Git
+- Azure CLI
+- VS Code
+- Intellij IDEA
+- Docker
+- Postman REST Client
+- Kubectl
+- Helm 3
+- Java SDK 11 (OpenJDK)
+- Scala 2.12.12
+- Spark 3.0.1 (with Hadoop 3.2 or later)
+- Maven 3.6.3 or later

 ### Git